psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 > **Overview is centralized, responsibility is assigned, control is visible, and every handoff is deliberate.**

+> **Alpha observes the present.
+Beta anticipates the near future.
+Gamma reconstructs the past.
+Delta searches for what may have been missed.
+The Master Watcher coordinates the complete spatial and temporal picture.**

+> **A coordinate-based composite site view may provide shared spatial awareness without depending on a single elevated camera.**

+> **Reference markers support camera calibration, but calibration confidence must remain visible, reviewable, and subject to degraded-operation handling.**

 > **The control room sees the whole incident; the patrol guard receives the minimum actionable task.**

+> **Predicted movement must remain visibly distinct from confirmed movement.**

 > **Maneuver functions shape authorized passage conditions but never replace human verification or life-safety authority.**

 > **Every temporary door state has an owner, a timeout, and a verified ending.**

 > **Life safety overrides silent tasking, coded communication, and security containment.**

+> **A camera that cannot establish a reliable spatial relationship must not silently appear spatially precise.**